mcosovic/FactorGraph.jl/README.md

 marginal(gbp)                               # compute marginals
 ```

-- Synchronous message passing schedule using the vanilla GBP algorithm in the ageing framework:
+- The vanilla GBP algorithm in the ageing framework:
 ```julia-repl
 using FactorGraph